Understanding DoD Contracting

 BAAs are used to obtain proposals for basic and applied research and development to advance or evaluate cutting edge technologies, not related to a specific system or hardware requirement.
 BAAs should be used when meaningful solutions can be expected.
 BAAs are typically “open” and proposals accepted for a specified period of time.
 Proposals submitted in response to BAAs may or may not lead to contracts.

-BAAs may be used for the award of science and technology proposals for the following:
+BAAs may be used for the award of Science and Technology (S&T) proposals for the following:

 - Basic research (budget activity 6.1)